← Back to Insights

 The Regulatory Landscape: Governance as Infrastructure

 AI systems have become core components of credit, payments, and compliance.
 Machine learning runs through identity verification, onboarding, and risk scoring.
 These models form a network of interdependent systems that define how money moves.
 Governance must match that scale.
 Each model requires documentation, explainability, and controlled deployment.
-Audit trails, bias monitoring, and data-lineage records are no longer optional artefacts; they are compliance assets.
+Audit trails, bias monitoring, and data-lineage records are no longer optional artefacts, they are compliance assets.

 In the United Kingdom, the FCA's supervisory focus has shifted toward model-governance maturity.
 Institutions are expected to demonstrate data provenance, validation protocols, and decision review loops.
 Internal controls must describe how a model learns, how it is retrained, and how exceptions are handled.
 The regulatory question is no longer whether AI is permitted but whether its operation is demonstrably safe, fair, and traceable.

 Within Europe, the AI Act provides the first unified legal structure for these expectations.
 It classifies AI used in credit assessment, anti-fraud, and customer monitoring as high-risk systems.
 Such systems must operate within defined guardrails: documented data sets, continuous logging, human oversight, and quality-management frameworks.
 Breaches carry fines up to seven percent of global turnover.
-Implementation timelines extend through 2026, yet financial institutions are already mapping inventories and conducting gap analyses.

 Across markets, a common theme is emerging.
 The governance of AI now mirrors the governance of capital.
 Boards require visibility of systemic exposure from automated decision-making.
 Risk committees are integrating model reviews alongside liquidity and credit dashboards.
 Technology and compliance functions are merging into shared accountability structures.